BlueAlder/samcalamos.me/content/posts/dvdf/puppet-v3/index.md

 70 = 80 - 10
 ```

-Then to "draw a line" between the two observsations and calculate the
+Then to "draw a line" between the two observations and calculate the
 interpolated value at that timestamp we calculate the average change in
 tickCumulative per second between the two observations.